oroinc/documentation/bundles/commerce/WebsiteSearchBundle/configuration.rst

 * **engine** (string, default value is `orm`) - name of the search engine that should be used in the application;
 * **engine_parameters** (array, empty by default) - additional parameters that are required to configure the engine.
 The default ORM engine does not require any parameters as it shared the database with the Oro application.
-* **indexer_batch_size** (integer, 100 by default, from 1 to 100) - a number to decide how many entities will be dealt batch by batch during indexation.
-A smaller number will cause less memory usage and a bigger one will be more effective during indexation.
-Try to use a small number when you have large memory consumption problem.
+* **indexer_batch_size** (integer, 100 by default, from 1 to 100) - a number of entities that are indexing batch by batch.
+The smaller the number, the less memory is used.
+However, a bigger number is more effective during indexation.
+It is recommended to use a small number when you have a large memory consumption issue.

 Here is an example of configuration that should be put to `config.yml` to enable custom search engine: